-May 22, 2018 - The Shelby County Appraisal District mailed appraisal notices on May 15th.
-Your city, county, school district and other local taxing units will use the appraisal district’s value to set your 2018 property tax rates.
+May 10, 2022 - The Shelby County Appraisal District will mail appraisal notices on May 16th.
+Your city, county, school district and other local taxing units will use the appraisal district’s value to set your 2022 property tax rates.

 Homestead exemptions reduce the appraised value of your home and, as a result, lower your property taxes.
 To apply for an exemption on your residence homestead, contact the Shelby County Appraisal District.

-January 3, 2018 - Notice is hereby given that a public meeting of the Board of Directors of the Shelby County Appraisal District will convene at 5:30 P.M. on Tuesday, January 9, 2018, at the appraisal district office at 724 Shelbyville Street, Center, Texas.
-The following subjects will be discussed and action taken where necessary.
+January 11, 2022 - Notice is hereby given that a public meeting and a regular meeting of the Board of Directors of the Shelby County Appraisal District will convene at 5:30 P.M. on Tuesday, January 11, 2022, at the appraisal district office at 724 Shelbyville Street, Center, Texas.
+The following subjects will be discussed, and action taken where necessary.

 November 24, 2021 - Texas homeowners may postpone paying the currently delinquent property taxes due on the appreciating value of their homes by taking advantage of a payment option called “residence homestead tax deferral” and filing a tax deferral affidavit at the Shelby County Appraisal District.